-34 The role that dissolved iron (dFe) rich modified Circumpolar Deep Water 35 (MCDW) might play in sustaining the frequently observed discrete patches of high 36 chlorophyll biomass over Pennell Bank (PB) and Mawson Bank (MB) over the last 16 37 vears in the seasonally Fe-limited waters of the Ross Sea, was investigated during a 38 January/February 2011 cruise aboard the RV N.B.
-Palmer.
-In a 26 day period 79 stations, 39 were sampled, some repeatedly, for hydrographic parameters on a sampling grid above 40 and around both of these banks.
-Additional casts at a subset of these stations were made 41 using a trace element clean sampling system to obtain samples for shipboard trace 42 element determinations as well as biological incubations.
-Particulate sampling was 43 accomplished at selected stations by in situ pumping and two deployments of gliders 44 were made to assess the extended structure of the physical ecosystem.
-In addition a 45 short-term mooring was located close to one of the repeat stations.
-The dissolved and 46 particulate trace element results indicated that the dissolved Fe content of the 47 Circumpolar Deep Water (CDW) is actually reduced by on-shelf mixing with Antarctic 48 Surface Water as it transitions into MCDW.
-Our stations above PB, where the maximum 49 bloom is encountered, instead showed evidence of a sedimentary input of Fe into the 50 bottom waters, connected to the strong tidal cycles in this region, with the highest dFe 51 values encountered when water flowed south across the large expanse of shallow 52 sediments found on the top of this bank.
-While we saw no evidence of MCDW above 53 PB, it was present above MB, the site of a smaller persistent bloom.
-Above MB, which 54 also displayed the imprint of a sedimentary input, the presence of MCDW and the 55 stronger near bottom density gradient it produces, appears to contribute to reduced 56 vertical mixing of the sedimentary source.
-Thus, ironically, the presence of MCDW may 57 be hindering the supply of Fe to the surface waters, rather than being the source, as 58 originally hypothesized.
+The role that dissolved iron (dFe) rich Circumpolar Deep Water (CDW) might play in sustaining the consistently observed discrete patches of high chlorophyll biomass over Pennell Bank (PB) and Mawson Bank (MB) in the Ross Sea, was investigated during January/February 2011.
+Over a 26-day period, hydrographic and trace metal clean water sampling was carried out adjacent to both of these banks, in some cases repeatedly.
+Particulate sampling was also accomplished at selected stations by in situ pumping.
+The results indicate that the dFe content of the CDW is in fact reduced by on-shelf mixing with Antarctic Surface Water as it transitions into modified CDW (MCDW).
+Our stations above PB, where the maximum bloom is encountered, show no evidence of MCDW presence.
+In contrast, above MB, where there is a smaller persistent bloom, MCDW was observed.
+Although both of these stations displayed the imprint of sedimentary Fe input connected to the strong tidal cycles above the banks, the stronger near-bottom density gradient that MCDW produces appears to contribute to reduced vertical mixing of the sedimentary source.
+Thus, ironically, the presence of MCDW may be hindering the Fe supply to the surface waters, rather than being the source, as originally hypothesized.

-59 1.
-Introduction
+1. Introduction

-60 The Southern Ocean is well-known as a High Nutrient Low Chlorophyll (HNLC) 61 region, but within this low biomass area the Ross Sea continental shelf is one of the most 62 productive areas in the Southern Ocean (Sullivan et al., 1993; DiTullio and Smith, 1996; 63 Smith and Gordon, 1997; Arrigo et al., 1998a; Smith and Cosimo, 2008), and thus is 64 considered as an important oceanic CO2 sink region (Marinov et al., 2005; Arrigo et al., 65 1998b; Takahashi et al., 2009).
-The increased biomass seen during iron addition 66 experiments in the Southern Ocean waters (e.g., Martin et al., 1990; Sedwick and 67 DiTullio, 1997) suggests that it is iron, an essential nutrient for phytoplankton growth, 68 that is limiting primary production in the Southern Ocean (Martin et al., 1991; Coale et 69 al., 1996; Sedwick et al., 2000; Boyd, 2002; Coale et al., 2003; 2005; Gerringa et al., 70 2015; McGillicuddy et al., 2015).
+The Southern Ocean is well-known as a High Nutrient Low Chlorophyll (HNLC) region, but within this low biomass area the Ross Sea continental shelf is one of the most productive areas in the Southern Ocean (Sullivan et al., 1993; DiTullio and Smith, 1996; Smith and Gordon, 1997; Arrigo et al., 1998a; Smith and Cosimo, 2008), and thus is considered as an important oceanic CO2 sink region (Marinov et al., 2005; Arrigo et al., 1998b; Takahashi et al., 2009).
+The increased biomass seen during iron addition experiments in the Southern Ocean waters (e.g., Martin et al., 1990; Sedwick and DiTullio, 1997) suggests that it is iron, an essential nutrient for phytoplankton growth, that is limiting primary production in the Southern Ocean (Martin et al., 1991; Coale et al., 1996; Sedwick et al., 2000; Boyd, 2002; Coale et al., 2003; 2005; Gerringa et al., 2015; McGillicuddy et al., 2015).

-There are multiple potential iron sources to the Ross Sea, such as dust, sea-ice, icebergs, upwelling of deeper waters and sedimentary input, etc., and these have been discussed by a variety of authors (Martin et al., 1991; Fitzwater et al., 1996; Sedwick et al., 1996; Sedwick et al., 2000; Measures and Vink, 2001; Boyd, 2002; Coale et al., 2005; Sedwick et al., 2011; Measures et al., 2012; Marsay et al., 2014).
+There are multiple potential iron sources to the Ross Sea, such as dust, sea-ice, icebergs, upwelling of deeper waters and sedimentary inputs, etc., and these have been discussed by a variety of authors (Martin et al., 1991; Fitzwater et al., 1996; Sedwick et al., 2000; Measures and Vink, 2001; Boyd, 2002; Coale et al., 2005; Sedwick et al., 2011; Measures et al., 2012; Marsay et al., 2014).

-76 Seasonal iron limitation has been suggested for the Ross Sea (Sedwick and 77 DeTullio, 1997; Sedwick et al., 2000; Coale et al., 2003; 2005; Bertrand et al., 2007) as a 78 result of the effects of phytoplankton uptake, particle export, and scavenging.
-However, 79 in a recent study, Sedwick et al. (2011) reported low dissolved Fe (dFe) concentrations 80 (~0.1 nM) in the euphotic zone of the Ross Sea polynya by late spring (November), 81 concluding that the surface waters in the Ross Sea polynya (southern Ross Sea) can 82 become iron depleted even during an early stage of the seasonal phytoplankton bloom.
-83 These authors concluded that in order to sustain the high productivity in the Ross Sea, 84 there must be a significant supply of new dFe to surface waters of the polynya during the 85 growing period.
+Seasonal iron limitation has been suggested for the Ross Sea as a result of the effects of removal by phytoplankton uptake, particle export, and scavenging (Sedwick and DeTullio, 1997; Sedwick et al., 2000; Coale et al., 2003; 2005; Bertrand et al., 2007).
+However, in a recent study, Sedwick et al. (2011) reported low dissolved Fe (dFe) concentrations (~0.1 nM) in the euphotic zone of the Ross Sea polynya by late spring (November), concluding that the surface waters in the Ross Sea polynya (southern Ross Sea) can become iron depleted even during an early stage of the seasonal phytoplankton bloom.
+These authors concluded that in order to sustain the high productivity in the Ross Sea, there must be a significant supply of new dFe to surface waters of the polynya during the growing period.